sumit-badsara/mini-games-ai/cursor-usage.md

    - Test on various device sizes
    - Use relative units (rem, %, vh/vw) instead of fixed pixel values when possible

+7. **3D Game Development**:
+   - Use React Three Fiber for 3D rendering
+   - Implement Minecraft-like voxel graphics with simple geometries
+   - Use Physics components for collision detection where needed
+   - Ensure proper cleanup of event listeners and animation frames

+## Games Implemented

+### Balloon Shooter
+A 3D first-person shooter game where players aim and shoot at colorful balloons:
+- **Technology**: React Three Fiber, Three.js
+- **Controls**: WASD to move, mouse to look around, left click to shoot
+- **Gameplay**: Players have 60 seconds to shoot as many balloons as possible
+- **Scoring**: Each balloon is worth 10 points

 ## Contribution Log

 - **Initial Setup**: Created README.md and cursor-usage.md to establish project documentation
 - **Dashboard Implementation**: Created a responsive dashboard that displays game tiles with a "Games coming soon" placeholder when no games are available
 - **UI Enhancements**: Added Header and Footer components, improved layout with centered content, and updated the color scheme to a more soothing palette
 - **Responsive Design**: Implemented responsive design across all components with proper breakpoints for mobile, tablet, and desktop devices, including a mobile-friendly navigation menu
+- **First Game Implementation**: Added a 3D Balloon Shooter game with Minecraft-style graphics, complete with scoring system and timer

 ## Troubleshooting Common Issues